 3. Learn the importance of meal planning and prep up.
 Create a meal plan for the week beforehand.

-The night before – put all the ingredients needed for cooking in one basket, make the ginger-garlic paste, cut the veggies, soak beans/cereals, marinate the meat, boil the potatoes/beans keep them in the refrigerator.
+The night before – put all the ingredients needed for cooking in one basket, make the ginger-garlic paste, cut veggies, soak beans/cereals, marinate meat, boil potatoes/beans keep them in the refrigerator.

-This will help in cutting the cooking time in half after a long day from work.
+This will help you cut the cooking time in half after a long day from work.

-4. If you are unfamiliar with cooking, learn about the food items and its preparations at first.
-In the beginning, learn 3-4 recipes, try to master them and then move on.
+4. If you are unfamiliar with cooking, learn about the food items and their preparations at first.
+In the beginning, learn 3-4 recipes, try to master them, and then move on.

 5. Gather recipes that you like from your mom, aunties, grandma, friends.
-Make a journal of those recipes for you to follow and pass on to your children when they grow up.
+Create a journal of these recipes for your reference and to pass them on to your children when they grow up.

-6. Have some fresh juice or a light snack before getting started to keep calm while cooking.
+6. Have some refreshments — fresh juice or snacks before getting started to keep calm while cooking.

 7. Start in a clean kitchen for a relaxed state of mind.

 Cook and serve with love, and trust me your family will enjoy it.
 There’s immense contentment in cooking the food for your loved ones, with your own creativity and efforts.
-What another great way can be to take care of your family?
+What another great way to love your family?

 Thanks for reading.
 Why do you think it’s important to cook from scratch?
-Let me know in the comments below.
+Share your thoughts in the comments below.